 High dimensional feature spaces typically contain correlation (i.e. redundancy) amongst the features (Cukur et al., 2015; Tolosi and Lengauer, 2011; Yu and Liu, 2004).
-The raw bands of aerial multi-spectral imagery often have significant spectral overlap and consequently are correlated with one another.
+The raw bands of aerial multispectral imagery often have significant spectral overlap and consequently are correlated with one another.
 For example, see the overlapping relative spectral responses (RSR’s) of the Intergraph DMC sensor shown in Figure 1.
 This spectral overlap will exacerbate the correlation amongst features derived from these raw bands (Cukur et al., 2015).
 In Bioinformatics, gene expression data is also recognised as typically containing a lot of correlation (Sahu and Mishra, 2011; Strobl et al., 2008; Yousef et al., 2007).
 A number of authors have noted difficulties in selecting features from high dimensional correlated sets.
 Tolosi & Lengauer (2011) show that the feature ranking produced by random forests, and other algorithms commonly used in bioinformatics, produce biased estimates of importance in the presence of correlation.
 A similar issue with random forests feature ranking is observed by Strobl et al. (2008).
 They note that less relevant features can be selected over more informative ones when there is correlation in the feature set and develop a technique to produce an unbiased feature importance measure.
 Yu & Liu (2004), Yousef et al. (2007) and Guyon et al. (2002) confirm that feature redundancy has a negative impact on the optimality of feature selection.
 Feature redundancy not only leads to sub-optimal feature selection but also makes selected features unstable and sensitive to small changes in the data used for selection (Guyon and Elisseeff, 2003; Li et al., 2011; Tolosi and Lengauer, 2011).

 Correlation can be effectively dealt with using a feature extraction approach such as PCA but this requires computation of the full feature set.
 This is not practical in computationally demanding applications such as large area remote sensing of aerial imagery.
 A means of selecting good features in the presence of correlation was devised by Yousef et al. (2007).
 They use a k-means algorithm to produce a fixed number of clusters of correlated features.
 A backward elimination type greedy search is then conducted, eliminating whole clusters rather than individual features.
 The accuracy of a SVM is used as selection criterion.
 The clustering is then reapplied at each step.
-A related feature selection method that finds and removes redundancy by clustering features into similar groups is presented by Mitra et al. (2002).
-They use a novel clustering algorithm to group correlated features based on a similarity measure they call “maximal information compression index”, which is the smallest eigenvalue of the feature covariance.
+A related feature selection method that finds and removes redundancy by clustering features into similar groups was presented by Mitra et al. (2002).
+They used a novel clustering algorithm to group correlated features based on a similarity measure they call “maximal information compression index”, which is the smallest eigenvalue of the feature covariance.
 Sahu & Mishra (2011) and Cukur et al. (2015) propose clustering methods based on feature correlation and include an additional step where feature clusters are ranked based on a performance criterion and representative features selected from the best clusters.
 Yu & Liu (2004) use a non-linear correlation measure, called symmetrical uncertainty, to measure both feature relevance, by how well correlated features are with class labels, and feature redundancy, by how well correlated features are with each other.
 An efficient search method, based on the approach of Markov blanket filtering, finds and removes redundant features from a set of relevant ones.

+A short discussion/summary of the research problem is needed here.
+What are the limitations of the above mentioned studies?
+What are the research gaps that you are attempting to fill?
+Why is there a need for a new method?